A Human Resources Department Guide

 Human resources is responsible for many functions that require diverse roles.
 In small businesses, one or two people in the department work across different functions.
 Small departments sometimes use external partners, such as third-party payroll or recruitment providers.

 Typically, HR departments are staffed by a team of HR professionals who work together to ensure the department runs smoothly.
-Here are some of the people that work in HR departments.
+Explore some of the people who work in HR departments.

 Human resources assistant